Today’s Reading: 1 Samuel 15

 PRAYER FOR TODAY:

 Thank You!
 Thank You!
 Thank You!
-Lord God, You have taken the judgement I deserved.
+Lord God, You have taken the judgment I deserved.
 Dear Lord Jesus, You suffered far more than King Agag and King Saul did for the evil of their sin.
 All I can do now is cry out to You, “God, be merciful to me a sinner.”
 I say this with my whole heart, mind and soul.
 You’ve said, Lord Jesus, that I am now made right in the sight of God.
 I have no excuses for my sin, and like King David, I have found forgiveness.
 Amen!

 100 PERSONAL WORDS: